kamranayub/kamranayub.github.io/input/posts/2020-10-07-hacktoberfest-can-i-ask-a-question.md.md

 Is it OK to ask for help?
 Would that be rude to the maintainers?

 The short answers are **YES** and **NO**.
+Here is my longer answer!

 ## If the project is participating in Hacktoberfest, this is expected!

 There was a little bit of drama this year because historically projects did not necessarily opt into Hacktoberfest and were being spammed with low-effort PRs (or outright useless PRs).
-However, the rules have changed and now repositories can opt-in
+However, the rules have changed and now repositories can opt-in in several ways:

+They have a `hacktoberfest` topic in their GitHub project, like this:

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNzg3MTU0OTIyXX0=
+eyJoaXN0b3J5IjpbNjcyMTc3NTEwXX0=
 -->